 Look no further, these are truly the best keto pancakes!
-These low carb keto pancakes are thick, fluffy, buttery and made with no cream cheese.
-No other recipes can stack up to these best keto pancakes!
+They are thick and buttery and made with no cream cheese.
+No other recipes can stack up to these almond flour pancakes!

 But what if you stopped eating carbs, grains, sugar, and maybe even gluten.
 What then?
 Do you have to say goodbye to your beloved pancake breakfast?
 Are you really expected to live the rest of your life without another pancake?

 So for a year, yes a YEAR y’all, I worked to perfect the keto pancake.
-This recipe has been a huge hit since I originally posted it way back in 2018 when I was just a baby blogger.
+This recipe has been a huge hit since I originally posted it way back in 2018.
 Thousands upon thousands of readers and social media followers have fallen in love with this recipe, and I know you will too!

 You’re Going to Flip for These Flapjacks